cyipt/cyipt-deploy/README.md

 ### Authentication

-The main thing is to change `pg_hba.conf`, which is the authentication permissions file.
+The script will add permissions to `pg_hba.conf`, which is the authentication permissions file.
 `sudo pico -w /etc/postgresql/9.5/main/pg_hba.conf`
 * The order of the file is important.
 More specific configuration MUST be before the default entries, i.e. at the start.
 * "Typically, earlier records will have tight connection match parameters and weaker authentication methods, while later records will have looser match parameters and stronger authentication methods."